 Hinterveld.
 Luxurious timeless Mohair blankets, scarves and throws, meticulously crafted mohair products in South Africa.
 Home.
 Folding Geodesic Dome.
 A “3V” geodesic or polyhedral dome is made of hexagons and pentagons, which means you will need 2 basic triangle shapes, called BAA and BCC.

 It has the same proportions as the "standard" Mongolian ger scaled down.
 The varnished wood and white liner give it a marvelous feeling inside.
 Lots of people told me this was the best shelter they'd seen at Burningman. ("Yurt" is the Russian word.
 "Ger" is the Mongolian) Most of the wooden parts are sawed from the slats of a futon couch.
 At Burning Man I set the yurt up on top of my truck's lumber rack on a platform of redwood boards.
-In the next photo Pete and Leslie take shelter in the Yurt during a dust storm.During a break in the dust storms there's some rain.
 Homebuilt Camper Trailer.
 Safari BaseCamp 10 is a homebuilt camper trailer that my dad and my brother and I built, with the help of some nearby craftsmen.

 Well, perhaps not permanantly, but for those non-rainy summer gatherings, you will want your outdoors do be as fun and welcoming as your indoors.
 Paper is inexpensive, comes in a bazillion varieties, and makes a big impact!
 Here's a big tip: start with a ready-made paper lantern and gussy it up a bit!
 1. Belinda at the Happy Home Blog used doilies to make this stunning statement,above.
 How to Make a Personal Fire Pit For Cheap!

 My name is Karen and I haven’t lit anything on fire in 5 months.